gsuuon/model.nvim/README.md

 #### Utilities
 Yank a file or range with diagnostics and filename
 - `:Myank` — in normal mode, yanks the entire file and diagnostics to the default register.
 In visual, yanks the given lines and diagnostics within the selected region.
 You can provide an argument to yank to a different register, e.g. `:Myank *<CR>`.
 Use `:Myank` then `p` to quickly add some context into a chat.

+- `:Mterm` — Same as `:e term://`, use like `:Mterm bash` but set scrollback to 1 and automatically add to quickfix list.
+Useful to open up a terminal that the LLM can automatically see if you've added `require('model.util.qflist').get_text()` to the prompt you use.

 ##### Telescope extension
 If you use [telescope](https://github.com/nvim-telescope/telescope.nvim), mchat buffers can be browsed with `:Telescope model mchat`.